keymetrics/doc-pm2/en/plus/guide/memory-cpu-profiling.md

 ## Questions?

 We are always happy to help with questions you might have.
-Search our documentation or check out answers to common questions.
-You can also post questions or comments to our community forum.
-You can also have a look at our support github https://github.com/keymetrics/keymetrics-support
+Use the search or check out the FAQ.
+You can also post questions or comments on our [support github](https://github.com/keymetrics/keymetrics-support/issues).